-Dependent on student age, the nature of the offence and the severity of the behaviour, the School will use a range of strategies to correct student behaviour.
+Dependent on student age, the nature of the offence and the severity of the behaviour, the school will use a range of strategies to correct student behaviour.
 The range of sanctions will include:

-- Telling off/verbal reprimand and correction
+Telling off/verbal reprimand and correction

-- Restorative justice
+- Restorative approaches

 - School community service

 - Short length detention

 - Longer length detention

-- Completing the missed or poor quality work
+- Completing the missed or poor-quality work

-- Loss of break times or lunch social time
+- · Loss of break times or lunch social time

 - Removal from the lesson to work under supervision elsewhere

 - Use of off-site intervention provision

 - Being placed on report

 - Setting improvement targets

 - Behavioural contract

-- Internal Exclusion
+- Internal Exclusion to our Reflect Centre

 - In line with the School's Exclusion Policy, use of external exclusion

-- Placement in the Everyone Matters Centre for Reflect-Resolve-Restore

-- Trustees disciplinary panel
+- Governors behaviour and disciplinary panel

-- Restoration assemblies, where students apologise to the school community for actions

-that have led to disruption to the community or have brought the school into disrepute,

-such as setting the fire alarm off or fighting.
+- Restoration assemblies, where students apologise to the school community for actions that have led to disruption to the community or have brought the school into disrepute, such as setting the fire alarm off or fighting.